tatescode/bash-scripts/README.md

 I use Linux a lot.
 As such, I like to create BASH scripts to automate tasks and enhance the workflow of my system.

 Not all of these scripts will be useful for your specific system, as I mainly created these with my specific Operating System (GNU/Linux) and Distrobution (Arch) in mind.

+*Side note: Just because I like BASH does not mean ALL of these scripts are BASH scripts.
+There will most likely be Python and Powershell scripts mixed in here as well.*